Social conservatism in the United States: History

 The Woman's Christian Temperance Union in the 19th and 20th centuries became a strong force for social conservatism, advancing the temperance movement in the United States.

 The 1897 Constitution of the National Reform Association, one of the oldest organizations espousing social conservatism in the United States, with a focus on introducing a Christian amendment to the U.S. Constitution, expressed alarm at what they viewed as:

 The 1960s saw a surge in grassroots social conservative activism in response to the successes of liberal politics in changing American culture.
 Democrats continued to put forward increasingly liberal policy ideas that ran counter to the beliefs of many conservative Americans which mobilized them to protect their interests.
-Some social conservatives supported candidates such as Barry Goldwater in the 1964 Republican Party presidential primaries.
 There was a rise of social conservatism that advocated a strong moral code and increased religious authority.

 Historians have pointed to the 1970s as a turning point where "a vast shift toward social and political conservatism" really began.
 Meg Jacobs and Julian E. Zelizer argue that this period saw an increase an activism and concern with personal and social issues which lead to a growth of social conservatism.
 There are multiple theories on the growth of social conservatism in this period.
 Some of the possible reasons or combination of reasons for this phenomenon are the backlash to the Vietnam War, the expanded conversation on civil rights, the economic changes in the United States and the overall changes in culture in this period.
 Some commentators refer to social conservatism and renewed conservative grassroots activism as a reaction to the counterculture and cultural upheaval of the 1960s–1970s.
 A notable event regarding social policy in the 1970s was the passage of Roe v.
 Wade in 1973 which recognized a legal right to abortion.